Wuvist/sgx3000/report_draft.md

 ### Singapore market risk

-By regressing the past one year historical adjust close price of S-REITs ETF on the STI, we have a general view of the risk in SG market.
+By regressing the past one year historical adjust close price of S-REITs ETF on the STI ETF, we have a general view of the risk in SG market.
 Following is the results:

-# OLS Regression Results
+* OLS Regression Results

 Dep.
 Variable: SRU.SI_log_return R-squared: 0.003
 Model: OLS Adj.
 R-squared: -0.001